Australia Travel Information

-Be punctual, as lateness can be seen as a symptom of flakiness or indifference.
+Colleagues should be punctual, as lateness can be seen as a symptom of flakiness or indifference.
 Business meetings in Australia do not generally proceed from a set agenda.
 Rather, they are viewed as open forums, in which ideas are to be debated and discussed.
-In fact, over-preparing for a meeting can make you seem pushy - as though you wish to bully others into adopting your opinions on the issue at hand.
+In fact, over-preparing for a meeting can make participants seem pushy - as though they wish to bully others into adopting their opinions on the issue at hand.
 The dress code for business in Australia remains surprisingly traditional: dark suits and ties are the norm for men; for women, business suits, worn either with pants or a skirt.
-As a general rule, avoid loud jewellery and accessories as to Australian eyes they might make you seem arrogant.
+As a general rule, business people should avoid loud jewellery and accessories as to Australian eyes they might make them seem arrogant.
 The official language of business in Australia is English, and business hours are generally from 8.30am (or 9am) to 5pm (or 5.30pm), Monday to Friday.

 Become our Australia Travel Expert